-KNEAD the dough until it is smooth and elastic, for about 10-15 minutes.
+KNEAD the dough until smooth and elastic, for about 10-15 minutes.

 Place the dough in an oiled bowl, turning the dough to coat all sides with oil.
 Let the dough rest for 30 minutes.
 Then, divide the dough into two balls.
 Roll each ball out on a lightly floured surface using either a floured ROLLING PIN or a PASTA MACHINE.